Curriculum

 Once you have passed your defense, make sure to get the Report on the Final Exam for Doctoral Degree form signed by all advisors and reviewers.
 Submit the form to the Registrar's Office (with official signatures) and a copy to the Psychological Sciences Graduate Program Coordinator.

 Document submission: Before submitting your dissertation to the Registrar's Office, check that all requirements for formatting have been completed.
-Detailed information regarding format guidelines can be accessed on the Registrar's Doctoral Dissertation Preparation Specifications web page.
+Detailed information regarding format guidelines can be accessed on the Registrar's website.

 One of the required documents on the Dissertation Submission Checklist is the confirmation of the electronic submission of the Survey of Earned Doctorates.
 All research-based graduate students are required to complete the survey online.
 Please read it carefully and complete it accurately.